-If you are unsure of the requirements of wildlife that comes into your care, seek advice from a registered veterinary practitioner or a Wildlife Shelter Authorisation holder experienced in the species (e.g. Healesville Sanctuary Wildlife Hospital), or contact your local DELWP Authorised Officer.
+If you are unsure of the requirements of wildlife that comes into your care, check Further resources, check Appendix 1, seek advice from a registered veterinary practitioner or a wildlife shelter authorisation holder experienced in the species (e.g. Healesville Sanctuary Wildlife Hospital), or contact your local Conservation Regulator Authorised Officer.